 As landlords we must clear the snow from our properties.
 If we have an agreement with a tenant that calls for the tenant to remove the snow, that's fine.
 But if the tenant fails to comply, you as the landlord are on the hook for the city's impending fines.

-Here are some representative ordinances, with Worcester (last year, among the snowiest cities in the country) representing the most stringent.
+Here are some representative ordinances, with Worcester (which sometimes ranks among the snowiest cities in the country) representing the most stringent.

 - Remove snow within 10 hrs of the end of the storm.

 - Paths must be at least four (4) feet wide for wheelchairs.